Custom Dry Transfers vs. Vinyl Lettering?

 But why take the risk?
 Custom dry transfers have a finished, high-end appearance that you just don’t get with vinyl.
 Also, they are semi-permanent unless you choose to make them permanent (with an extra coat of lacquer after application).
 For example, a medium-size interior sign with a company logo on a glass entryway door can look much more professional when you use a rub-on transfer.
 Likewise, for retail display cases requiring text or lettering and museum wall labels.
 Rub-down decals have a great track record of success in all of these applications and many more.
 For image-conscious companies, they are a natural choice and produce superior results.

 Weigh your options carefully before you make a decision – and consider the factors we’ve mentioned here.
-If you have small text or artwork, need a specific color, have a multi-color logo, want your image to appear as if it is printed on the substrate, are creating a beauty box and want to simulate foil hot stamping – custom dry transfers are your best bet in making this happen.
+If you have small text or artwork, need a specific color, have a multi-color logo, want your image to appear as if it is printed on the substrate, are creating a beauty box, and want to simulate foil hot stamping – custom foil transfers are your best bet in making this happen.